I-Guy/SalmoDEST/README.md

 <b>You can find the latest version of the tool at https://github.com/l-Guy/salMODEST

 -----------------------------------------------
-salMOnella Download gEnome Serotype sT
+salmonella Download gEnome Serotype sT
- <b>salMODEST
+ <b>salmoDEST
 -----------------------------------------------

 salMODEST is made for downloading Salmonella complete genomes or contigs from NCBI.
 It will apply quality filters and generate a report text file for each filter.